rails/rails/guides/source/active_record_migrations.md

 Active Record and Referential Integrity
 ---------------------------------------

-The Active Record way claims that intelligence belongs in your models, not in the database.
-As such, features such as triggers or constraints, which push some of that intelligence back into the database, are not recommended.
+The Active Record way suggests that intelligence should primarily reside in your models rather than in the database.
+Consequently, features like triggers or constraints, which delegate some of that intelligence back into the database, are not always favored.

 Validations such as `validates :foreign_key, uniqueness: true` are one way in which models can enforce data integrity.
 The `:dependent` option on associations